 Special Designations

 The Nature Center was dedicated as a Conservation Education Reserve by the Michigan Department of Natural Resources in 1968, and celebrated its 40th anniversary in 2008.
-In 2010, it became a National Wildlife Foundation Certified Wildlife Habitat.
+In 2010, it became a National Wildlife Federation Certified Wildlife Habitat.

 Pond Restoration

 The biodiversity of the aquatic plant and animal life in the Thurston pond has declined substantially over the last several years.
-The Thurston Nature Center Committee voted in 2005 to adopt a comprehensive plan to rehabilitate (i.e., restore the ecological health and biodiversity of) Thurston Pond.
-We continue to look for funding sources to restore the pond and also take donations as part of being a committee of the non-profit Thurston PTO, a 501(c)3 organization.
+The Thurston Nature Center Committee has voted to adopt a comprehensive plan to rehabilitate (i.e., restore the ecological health and biodiversity of) Thurston Pond.

 Satellite View